 The client on either side of a TCP session maintains a 32-bit sequence number it uses to keep track of how much data it has sent.
 This sequence number is included on each transmitted packet, and acknowledged by the opposite host as an acknowledgement number to inform the sending host that the transmitted data was received successfully.

 When a host initiates a TCP session, its initial sequence number is effectively random; it may be any value between 0 and 4,294,967,295, inclusive.
-However, protocol analyzers like Wireshark will typically display relative sequence and acknowledgement number in place of the field's actual value.
-These values are relative to the initial sequence number of that stream.
+However, protocol analyzers like Wireshark will typically display relative sequence and acknowledgement numbers in place of the actual values.
+These numbers are relative to the initial sequence number of that stream.
 This is handy, as it is much easier to keep track of relatively small, predictable numbers rather than the actual numbers sent on the wire.

 For example, the initial relative sequence number shown in packet #1 is 0 (naturally), while the ASCII decode in the third pane shows that the actual sequence number is 0xf61c6cbe, or 4129057982 decimal.